Updated as of June 2021.

 GTN Mobile and How to Apply.

 GTN is our preferred option as it combines a relatively low price, a stable connection as well as foreign-friendliness.
 Customer support is available in 7 languages and after signing up you can receive your new SIM card in your mailbox within 3 calendar days of your registration without going to the shop.
-Just be wary that if you already hold a Japanese number you will have to give it up and get a new number in order to use GTN.
+Depending on the plan, you can choose to move from a current Japanese number too!

 In addition, GTN has also the following services which are very applicable to foreign students.
 Click here if you just want the mobile though!